-“There is no discernible trend,” said Suffolk Commissioner of Health Services Dr. James Tomarken.
+“There is no discernible trend,” Suffolk's Tomarken said.
 “We know only about the cases in which the patient sought treatment and we received laboratory confirmation of West Nile virus.
 There may be many more residents who acquired West Nile virus, but we never learned about them because they didn’t seek medical attention or they sought attention but lab tests weren’t ordered.”